Inaugurating an Agenda for Working People — Defending ourselves against right wing attacks.

 [ + ]

-Indian trafficking survivors suspend hunger strike on Day 29 after huge political gains
+[PAST] Indian trafficking survivors suspend hunger strike on Day 29 after huge political gains

 In the picture, a delegation of Indian guestworkers that came to Massachusetts to meet with state representatives to congress and the senate and to inform about their struggle.
 The event took place in the offices of the Unitarian Universalist Service Committee/USC, Central Square Cambridge.